MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections-list.md

 ---
 title: Connectors overview for canvas apps | Microsoft Docs
-description: Overview of all the available connections you can use to build canvas apps
+description: Overview of all the available connections that you can use to build canvas apps
 author: lancedMicrosoft
 manager: kvivek